totalspectrum/spin2cpp/doc/general.md

 ### Unused method removal (-O1, -Oremove-unused)

 This is pretty standard; if a method is not used, no code is emitted for it.
+This optimization works at high level, so enabling/disabling it per function is not useful.

+### Unused feature removal (-O1, -Oremove-features)

+Scans the program for certain library features (like file I/O and floating point usage) and disables those features if unused.
+This can save quite a bit of space.
+Depends on unused method removal to work properly/

 ### Dead code elimination (-O1, -Oremove-dead)